keberso/aws-eks-workshop/8-cicd_codepipeline/README.md

 ![role-17](./images/role-17.png)

-5. After you modify and commit your change in GitHub, in approximately one minute you will see a new build triggered in the [AWS Managment Console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines)
+5. After you modify and commit your change in GitHub, in approximately one minute you will see a new build triggered in the [AWS Management Console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines)

 ![role-18](./images/role-18.png)